majoduran/Denovo_immunogenicitymodel/README.md

 *   Confusion Matrix: The confusion matrix visually summarizes the model's classification results, allowing us to identify specific areas where the model overpredicts or underpredicts immunogenicity.

 ### Usage Instructions
-To run the evaluation, the true immunogenicity scores and the predicted scores are extracted from the filtered_df DataFrame.
+To run the evaluation, the true immunogenicity scores and the predicted scores are extracted from the filtered_test_df DataFrame.
 The metrics are then computed by calling the immunogenicity_model_metrics function, which generates visualizations of the performance metrics and confusion matrix.

 # Euclidean Distance Calculation
 A critical aspect of this project is the examination of key features that significantly influence immunogenicity predictions.
 Understanding how these features differ between natural and *de novo proteins* is essential for enhancing the accuracy of predictive models.
 The two primary features of this analysis are melting temperature (Tm) and peptide length, as highlighted by Quijano et al. (2020).
 This section evaluates the similarity between peptide sizes in the training and test datasets by calculating the Euclidean distance.
 This analysis is crucial for comparing top-performing immunogenic prediction models, particularly considering the variability in training strategies and their relevance in immunogenic determination.
 By assessing the distances between peptide sizes used in the training datasets and those present in the test dataset, we can gain insights into how well the models are likely to perform.